 We developed a new method of retinal photocoagulation using Pattern Scanning Laser (PASCAL).
-In this approach patterns of pulses are applied during the eye fixation time (under half a second) with pulse durations in the range of 10-30 ms. PASCAL is currently in clinical use world-wide for retina and glaucoma.
-In addition to much faster and less painful delivery of the laser treatment, PASCAL enabled the computer-guided sub-visible treatments and sparked renewed interest in research of photocoagulation.
+In this approach patterns of pulses are applied during the eye fixation time (under half a second) with pulse durations in the range of 10-30 ms. In addition to much faster and less painful delivery of the laser treatment, PASCAL enabled the computer-guided sub-visible treatments and sparked renewed interest in research of photocoagulation.

 We study dynamics of retinal photocoagulation and vaporization of pigmented tissue with millisecond and microsecond pulses.
-Our computational model of retinal hyperthermia helps optimizing the laser treatment parameters for enhancement of the safe therapeutic window of retinal phototherapy.
+Our computational model of retinal hyperthermia helps optimizing the laser treatment parameters for sub-damaging, sub-visible, and minimally-traumatic retinal therapy.